stone-payments/sling-web-framework/README.md

 # Sling Web Framework
 Sling is a open-source framework that makes it easy to build top quality components for high-performance financial aplications, made by [Stone Co](https://stone.com.br).
 The `sling-web-framework` is totally based on vanilla [Web Components](https://www.webcomponents.org/introduction), allowing other projects, both internal and external, to use components without worrying about other frameworks or workflows.

-### Getting started
+### :sparkles: Getting started

-Start using sling by following our quick guide about how to [create a basic component](https://github.com/stone-payments/sling-web-framework/wiki/Creating-a-new-basic-component) or see all the ][[available scripts](https://github.com/stone-payments/sling-web-framework/wiki/Available-Scripts) showing how to use our framework.
+Start using sling by following our quick guide about how to [create a basic component](https://github.com/stone-payments/sling-web-framework/wiki/Creating-a-new-basic-component) or see all the [available scripts](https://github.com/stone-payments/sling-web-framework/wiki/Available-Scripts) showing how to use our framework.

 We would love to hear from you!
 If you have any feedback or run into issues using our framework, please file an [issue](https://github.com/stone-payments/sling-web-framework/issues/new) on this repository.

-### Contributing
+### :sparkles: Contributing
 Thanks for your interest in contributing!
 Read up on our guidelines for [contributing](https://github.com/stone-payments/sling-web-framework/blob/master/.github/CONTRIBUTING.md) and then look through our issues with a [help wanted](https://github.com/stone-payments/sling-web-framework/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)